In SEO, keyword density and LSI (Latent Semantic Indexing) play a big role in the way you develop your content to make it more visible in the SERPs.

 Importance of Keywords for Search Engines

-What Is Keyword Density?
+What Is Keyword Density in SEO?

 Keyword density tells you how often a search term appears in a text in relation to the total number of words that the text contains.
 For example: if a keyword appears three times in a 100-word text the keyword density would be 3%.